GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     fsl bet: does better job for rat brain extraction.
     PCNN3d: does better job for mice brain extraction.
 One can run PCNN3d in Matlab after Step 1 is completed.
+### Step2:Precise brain extraction and EPI template generation
-### Step2: edit the extracted brain using fsleyes editing tool
+1. Manually edit the mask slice by slice using fsleyes editing tool

-    Manually edit the mask slice by slice in fsleyes and save the edited brain as "EPI_n4_bet_edit.nii.gz".
+    Save the edited brain as "EPI_n4_bet_edit.nii.gz".
+2. EPI template generation (optional: when you do not have EPItmp.nii in the template folder)

 ### Step3: run "PreprocessingScript_step2.sh"
 The following 6 procedures will be performed.
 #### 1. Precise brain extraction